Skip to content

 }

-This implementation creates a follow relationship between user profiles.
+This creates the follow relationship between users.

-Try These Exercises#
+Try These Extensions#

-1. Add a like system for posts
+1. Like system for posts

-3. Implement user search functionality by username
+2. User search by username

 Next Steps#

-Ready to dive deeper?
+Ready to build more?
 Explore these resources:

 Happy coding with Jaseci! 🚀